joacimnilsson/rbi.js/README.md

 ## Step 3
 Call the function rbi();

 I recommend you call it directly after the first section of your page.
 It could be the hero or a big slideshow.
+And also when document has loaded.
+You can call it as many time as you want.

 # Enjoy!
 Link your site if you use it! :D